 As the crowd lost its collective mind, Taylor’s arms searched for the ropes and referee Richard Steele counted.
 By six, Meldrick was vertical; at nine he looked to his corner, which was frantically yelling, either at Taylor or at Steele.
 Amid all the noise, and while quite possibly trying to ascertain what trainer Lou Duva was shouting, Taylor did not look at referee Steele as he asked the downed fighter if he was okay.
 Deciding the champion was no longer fit to continue, Steele waved his arms and ended the fight, granting Julio Cesar Chavez an incredible victory with just two seconds left on the clock.

-Referee Steele’s decision has been analyzed and discussed endlessly ever since but even now, after a quarter of a century, his actions merit consideration.
+Steele’s decision has been analyzed and discussed endlessly ever since but even now, after more than a quarter of a century, his actions merit consideration.
 First, there is no way Steele did not know that scant seconds remained before the final bell.
-He was a former boxer and an experienced big fight referee, with years of officiating behind him and, like all ring veterans, he possessed an innate sense of when the end of a round is approaching.
-Also, atop the ring post directly behind Taylor and facing Steele were blinking red lights counting down the final ten seconds of the round.
-But Steele’s assessment of Taylor’s condition and fitness to continue, unduly brisk, appeared influenced by this fact.
+Atop the ring post behind Taylor and facing Steele were blinking red lights counting down the final ten seconds of the round, and Steele’s assessment of Taylor’s condition and fitness to continue, unduly brisk, appeared influenced by this fact.
 Having completed the mandatory eight count, Steele quickly asked “Are you okay?” twice, without first getting Taylor’s attention or, in the second instance, even giving Taylor any chance to reply.
 He then immediately waved the fight off.

 Steele’s actions, which unfortunately determined the outcome more than any punches landed by Chavez, including the right hand which decked Taylor, were, strictly speaking, in line with customary refereeing procedure, while at the same time, breaking with tradition in terms of giving a champion boxer who has beaten the count with time to spare a chance to redeem himself.
 Examples of the latter abound: think Jack Dempsey vs Luis Firpo, Juan Manuel Marquez vs Manny Pacquiao I, Larry Holmes vs Renaldo Snipes.